Melty Blood: Release

+Original Timeline

 Melty Blood (2002)

 The original Melty Blood was announced on October 8, 2001, at Tsukihime Matsuri Himehajime (月姫祀〜秘初〜), the dōjin convention hosting only Tsukihime content.
 The plan was suggested by Nobuya Narita of Watanabe Seisakujo (French-Bread, from 2003).
 Kinoko Nasu wrote scenarios and Takashi Takeuchi designed characters.
 Watanabe Seisakujo developed the game system and pixel art.
 They were known as the creators of parody games, but Nasu requested not to break the style of Tsukihime.
 They had difficulty thinking of attacks because original characters didn't have an attractive skill suited for the fighting game.
 They also worked hard to create frames of animation exceeding Street Fighter III.

 The full version of Melty Blood was released in December 2002 for Windows.
 An expansion patch, Re-ACT released two years later in May 2004, and an update, Re-ACT Final Tuned, released in July 2005.
 An arcade version of the series, Melty Blood Act Cadenza, was later developed by Ecole Software and released in March 2005.
 Later, a PlayStation 2 version of Act Cadenza was released on August 10, 2006.
 A Windows version, Melty Blood Act Cadenza Ver.B, was also released on July 27, 2007.
 The following entry in the series, Melty Blood Actress Again, was released on September 19, 2008.
 The series' newest game, Melty Blood: Type Lumina, was released on September 30, 2021.